jedington/kubernetes-learning/README.md

 7. Finally, run the Ansible playbook from the Controller Node.
     - [Run] `sudo ~/kubernetes-learning/01-Setup-Ansible/ansible-playbook all-setup.yml`
 8. Refer to '../02-PluralSight-Fundamentals/03/Demos/1-CreateControlPlaneNode-containerd.sh' and complete setup of the Control Plane Node from there.
 9. Continue to <a href="#pluralsight">Anthony Nocentino's PluralSight guide</a>.
 Keep in mind that much of installing Kubernetes has been automated, now its just further configuring the control node and running it.
+Along with pairing the remote nodes to the control node with the token process.

 ### OPTION 2
 [SSH] This option is arguably quick if you're fully comfortable with SSH into clients and using 'git' to remotes.
 This option still automates the Kubernetes install, but you have to SSH to each Node.